LKHennessy/egghead-react/README.md

+# Egghead "Start Using React to Build Web Applications"

+This is an experiment with using version control in my studies.
+The plan is, whilst learning my chosen topic ([React in this case](https://egghead.io/lessons/react-react-fundamentals-development-environment-setup)), I can also practice git commands, atomic commits, and crafting commit messages.
+I also wanted an easier way for my team and mentors to keep track of my progress and to identify when I might have missed an important aspect of a topic.

+Each commit should have a title written in the imperative, followed by a body which explains what I've learnt in my own words.
+Tags signify the end of a video/chapter, and may be abandoned if not useful.

+If you are reading this, please feel free to offer advice on this idea or examples of similar methods others have used.

+Below is the default README generated from create-react-app.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>